 Compass texts like Cheryl Heller’s The Intergalactic Design Guide: Harnessing the Creative Potential of Social Design will provide structures for you to consider in designing your life’s pathway and provide insight on how to maintain your wellness and balance in that process.

 Much of your time in Compass throughout your senior year will be used in compiling applications, participating in mock interviews, writing essays, and curating portfolios to help you access the next steps in your journey.
-With support from your Compass teacher, along with additional college and life coaches, you will be able to assess your options, access the best choices for you, and feel confident about your plan after high school.
+With support from your Compass teacher, along with additional college and life coaches, you will be able to assess your options, access the best choices for you, and feel confident about your plan after upper school.